Why is Creativity Important for Innovation and Growth

 One of the key limitations of creativity is asking the wrong question.
 There’s this quote from a designer, “Don’t ask me to build a bridge; show me the canyon,” that reflects this limitation.
 Maybe a bridge isn’t the answer.
 If you want to get from side A to side B and you ask me to build a bridge, you’ve already given me the answer.
 When in fact, the best answer may not be to build a bridge, it might be to take a boat or a zip line from A to B.

 When you start a creative project, you start by broadening the questions to leave more solutions open.
-So one of the first steps in creative problem solving is, don’t put the solution in the question.
+So one of the first steps in creative problem solving is, not to put the solution in the question.
 The next one is to be open to different ideas and ways of doing things.
 Test things you know you’re never going to do.

 When Frank Gehry designs buildings, he'll show a prototype to the client and get comments.
 But when he returns he’ll show something completely different, something that wasn’t even close to the first prototype.
 He does this because he is testing boundaries.